BinaryAnalysisPlatform/bap-tutorial/README.md

 we have two distinct calls in the basic block that are mutually exclusive by the invariant of a control flow graph, or that we have one call where the destination function is invoked strictly before the source function.
-The only other case, is ruled out by the first phase of our analysis, that proved that there is no path between the source function and the destination function in the call graph.
+The only other case is ruled out by the first phase of our analysis, that proved that there is no path between the source function and the destination function in the call graph.